The Princess Bride (film): Soundtrack

-The original soundtrack album was composed by Mark Knopfler of Dire Straits, and released by Warner Bros.
+The original soundtrack album was composed by Mark Knopfler of Dire Straits.
+It was released by Warner Bros.
 Records in the United States and Vertigo Records internationally in November 1987.
 The album contains the song "Storybook Love", performed by Willy DeVille and produced by Mark Knopfler.
 It was nominated for an Academy Award for Best Original Song at the 60th Academy Awards.

 In his audio commentary of the film on the special edition DVD, director Rob Reiner said that only Knopfler could create a soundtrack to capture the film's quirky yet romantic nature.
 Reiner was an admirer of Knopfler's work but did not know him before working on the film.
 He sent the script to him hoping he would agree to score the film.
 Knopfler agreed on one condition: that somewhere in the film Reiner would include the USS Coral Sea (CV-43) baseball cap (which had been modified to say "USS Ooral Sea OV-4B") he wore as Marty DiBergi in This Is Spinal Tap.
 Reiner was unable to produce the original cap, but did include a similar cap in the grandson's room.
 Knopfler later said he was joking.

 Reception

 The film premiered at the Ryerson Theatre in Toronto as part of the 1987 Toronto International Film Festival.
-It went into wide-release later that fall in North America.
+It went into wide release later that fall in North America.

 Box office

+Unsure how to describe the film's postmodern narrative, Fox promoted it to theaters as a zany comedy and released it without an audience trailer.
 The film was initially a modest success, grossing $30.8 million at the United States and Canada box office, on a $16 million production budget.
+Fox head Barry Diller, who wanted the film to be a success over the course of time rather than in its initial release, reassured a frustrated Reiner that the film could find a broader audience in time.